Open-QKD-Network/cqptoolkit/paper.md

 ![Toolkit Stack](ToolkitStack.eps)

-# Access to the code
-The code can be found [on GitLab](https://gitlab.com/QComms/cqptoolkit.git)

-# Approach

 # Components
 ## Statistics
 The statistics component provides a means for publishing data from within an algorithm without adversely affecting the system's performance and allowing the data to be collected through a simple external interface.